joaomcteixeira/joaomcteixeira.github.io/index.md

 author_profile: true
 ---

-I am a computational structural biologist with a Ph.D. in Biophysics (2014), developing new methods to model protein dynamics of multidomain and intrinsically disordered proteins in health and disease.
-I have vast experience in software engineering and high-performance numerical computations in Python, C.I. implementation, and best practices for scientific software distribution.
-Additionally, I have a ten-year background in experimental research of protein dynamics, granting me a deep understanding of the domain knowledge covering the methods I am developing.
-I look forward to discussing future projects with you; contact me!
-{: .text-justify}
+**Current:** I am a senior developer at [Zymvol Biomodeling](https://zymvol.com/).

+**Background:** I am a specialist in computational structural biology with a Ph.D. in Biophysics (2014).
+During my research career, I studied the structural dynamics of multidomain proteins and intrinsically disordered proteins in solution by combining experimental work and computational modeling.
+In the last eight years, I further specialized in software engineering in Python, creating and developing several open-source modeling software suites such as the NIH-funded IDPConformerGenerator and the BioExcel-funded HADDOCK3.
+I have authored 33 scientific publications and one book chapter.

 <p style="text-align:center;"><img src="assets/images/idp_ensemble.png" alt="IDP ensemble" style="width:800px;"/></p>